FAQs

 Not at all!
 Wunda’s floor heating systems have been developed with the confident DIYer in mind, being able to lay the pipe and panels, leaving final commissioning to the professionals.
 If you’re extending or renovating, even simpler would be to make use of the builders already on-site and get them to install it for you.

 Floor heating and radiators happily work in conjunction with one another, to achieve this you will need to ‘T’ off from your boiler primaries, so one set of flow and return will go towards your radiators and the other to your floor heating system.
-Any competent plumber can easily do this work for you.
+Your heat source (boiler / heat pump) will still be producing hot water for your radiators, the same temperature water will be blended at the UFH manifold by a mixing valve.
+So while the heat source is still producing ‘hot water’ the UFH system ensures that you need less of it – saving you energy and money.

 Electric has much higher running costs in comparison to water based systems making it suitable for smaller areas such as en suites but not for larger living areas and whole homes.
 For open plan kitchen and family areas, water based systems are more economic costing up to 65% less to run than electric.